 The due dates are dependent on how you file and to whom you are reporting.
-For most forms, the due date for these returns to be sent to recipients is February 1, 2016.
-The due date for submitting paper returns to the IRS and SSA is February 29, 2016.
-The due date for submitting electronic forms is March 31, 2016.
+For most forms, the due date for these returns to be sent to recipients is January 31, 2018.
+Form 1099-MISC is now due to the IRS by January 31 when nonemployee compensation is being reported.
+All other information returns are due February 28 if filing by paper, or March 31 if filing electronically.
 The IRS may reduce the penalty if the failure is corrected shortly after the due date.
-The \$250 perreturn penalty will be reduced to \$50 if corrected by March 30 or to \$100 if corrected by August 1 of the same year.
+The \$270 per-return penalty will be reduced to \$50 if corrected by March 30 or to \$100 if corrected by August 1 of the same year.
 The maximum penalties imposed on any one filer are divided into categories depending on when or if a corrected return was filed, and the size of the business (see table below).
 You are a "small business" for these purposes if your average annual gross receipts for the prior three years are five million dollars or less.
 While the penalties may seem small on a per return basis, they add up quickly and are generally very difficult to waive.
-These penalties are cumulative, subject to the maximum penalty in each category as shown on the following table:
+These penalties are cumulative, subject to the maximum penalty in each category as shown on the following table (note that amounts have increased from prior year):

-Maximum Penalty by Category General Penalty Maximum Small Business Penalty Maximum Returns corrected by March 30 \$500,000 \$175,000 Returns corrected by August 1 \$1,500,000 \$500,000 Returns not corrected by August 1 \$3,000,000 \$1,000,000
+Small Business Penalty Maximum Penalty by Category General Penalty Maximum Maximum Returns corrected by March 30 \$547,000 \$191,000 Returns corrected by August 1 \$1,641,000 \$547,000 Returns not corrected by August 1 \$3,282,500 \$1,094,000

+The penalties are a whole different ball game for returns that were not filed due to intentional disregard of the rules.
+The penalty in those cases is \$540 per return, with an unlimited maximum penalty.
 It is your responsibility to prepare or engage someone to prepare all required information returns.
 The penalties, as you can see, are onerous.
-Make sure to carefully analyze all payments made during the year so you can prepare all the proper forms.
+Take care to carefully analyze all payments made during the year so that you can prepare all the proper forms.